 Housing data is closely watched by the markets as it is a key economic indicator.
 It can have an impact on banking, construction, homebuilders, lumber companies and more.
-Weak housing data can be a sign of a slowing economy.
+If you’re new to buying stocks, a weak housing data can be a sign of a slowing economy and slowing stock prices.

 Theratechnologies (TSX:TH), a small cap biotechnology company, is scheduled to report third quarter earnings before the open on Tuesday.
 It will be an important event for the company who’s stock price has dipped by approximately 40% in 2019.

 At the heart of its issues, the company’s new flagship drug Trogarzo was on track to receive expedited approval by the European Commission in early 2019.
 Unfortunately, approval was delayed and it only received the go-ahead a couple of weeks ago.

 Analysts are expecting the company to post a loss of 4 cents per share on revenue of $18 million.
 This would represent 32.5% growth over the third quarter of last year.
 Now that Trogarzo has received EMA approval, the expectation is for 50%+ growth over the next few years.

 Of note, Theratechnologies was named to the inaugural TSX30 which ranks the top performers on the TSX Index.
 It ranked 21st out of 583 companies and its share price gained 161% over the past three years.